 In Pajarito Tradicional you’ll find a yerba mate that despite being bold and strong, as you would expect from Paraguayan yerba, is not afraid of hot water, and is versatile in that sense.
-Don’t let the dull smell fool you — this mate packs some nice flavors both in cold and hot versions.
 Do not judge this book by its cover — despite the dull smell this mate packs some nice flavors both in cold and hot versions.
 Or should I say booklet, keeping in mind how short lasted this mate?

 This yerba mate has a typical Paraguayan cut, that looks like a hybrid between Argentine and Uruguayan.
 Decent quantity of medium-sized stems complements a large amount of powder and leaves that are ground very unevenly, varying from a coarse chunks to almost dust-like fine particles.
 The color of leaves also lacks in uniformity, ranging from occasional dark green to light gray, which makes the cut of Pajarito Tradicional mostly light-colored and unsaturated.
 Similarly to La Merced Barbacua, I stumbled upon some seeds in the cut of this yerba mate, that added to overall impression of the cut of Pajarito Tradicional as a bit shaggy and crude.

 Making tereré from Pajarito Tradicional is a trivial task, as you would expect from majority of Paraguayan yerba mates — as long as you have some iced water you’re good to go.
 One thing that I want to recommend is to “steep” Pajarito Tradicional a bit in a cold water after a refill in order to let it bloom and unshackle the flavors that are hidden in this tereré.